hoopdad/safe-ai-poc/README.md

 There are two python classes.

-- AureOpenAIClient.py is an attempt at a robust prompt client with retries, optional use of GPU for ML processing, and optionality of running the program without Guardrails.
 - AureOpenAIClientSimple.py was for a POC and blog article.
 Very simple, happy path, gets it running and uses some provcative yet PG-rated prompts to see some failures.
+- AureOpenAIClient.py is an attempt at a robust prompt client with retries, optional use of GPU for ML processing, and optionality of running the program without Guardrails.
+This is not fully functional and requires GPU configurations.